ibm-cloud-docs/codeengine/ha-dr.md

 ## Disaster Recovery for {{site.data.keyword.codeengineshort}} instances
 {: #ha-dr-disaster}

 In a major regional disaster, such as an earthquake, flood, or tornado, an entire region might be impacted.
-To ensure that your workloads are resilient to such events, deploy your workloads across multiple MZRs and implement an automatic failover mechanism by leveraging an Edge Proxy service, such as the one provided by [{{site.data.keyword.cis_full}}](/docs/cis?topic=cis-getting-started).
+To ensure that your workloads are resilient to such events, deploy your workloads across multiple MZRs and implement an automatic failover mechanism by leveraging an Edge Proxy service.
+For example, you can use the service provided by [{{site.data.keyword.cis_full}}](/docs/cis?topic=cis-getting-started).
+For more information about deploying an application across multiple regions, see [Deploying an application across multiple regions with a custom domain name](/docs/codeengine?topic=codeengine-deploy-multiple-regions).

 ## Backing up your {{site.data.keyword.codeengineshort}} instances
 {: #ha-dr-backup}